Mohamedyousry54/CRUD_Bank_system/README.md

-main menu has some option like transactions also has some features like withdraw and debosit and manage users in the system there is two attachments (clients data,users data) and a premission for who will access these features try It and give me your advices.
+main menu has some option like transactions also has some features like withdraw and debosit and manage users in the system there is two attachments files (clients data,users data) and a premission for who will access these features try It and give me your advices.